nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - April 6, 2024 : Dynamically enable or disable options in the menus.
+Release 5.1.78.
    - April 4, 2024 : More cosmetics.
 Release 5.1.77.
    - April 2, 2024 : Cosmetics.
 Release 5.1.76.
    - March 31, 2024 : Added a Global fit function.
 Grouped Advanced commands in a list.
 Release 5.1.75